Flamboyant Puerto Rican astrologer Walter Mercado dies at 88

 “He endows the drag queen with papal authority,” Diana Taylor, a New York University Tisch School of Performing Arts professor, wrote in a 2003 critique.

-In 1998, Mercado got in trouble for endorsing alleged health and beauty products.

-He was named in a class-action lawsuit that accused him of misleading people into buying beads with supposed special powers.
+In 1998, he got in trouble for endorsing alleged health and beauty products and was named in a class-action lawsuit that accused him of misleading people into buying beads with supposed special powers.
 The president of the jewelry company, Unique Gems International Corp., was later sentenced to 14 years in prison for defrauding 16,000 people in a $90 million scam.

 In October 2010, Mercado announced he was changing his name to “Shanti Ananda.”
 That same year, he stopped shooting his segment for the Univision Spanish-language TV channel.
 Months later, he began to deliver daily horoscopes through El Nuevo Herald newspaper in Miami.